pwilmart/Sea_lion_urine_SpC/README.md

 After homology grouping|2,336|21

 We see that the 1% PSM FDR cutoff resulted in a similar 1% protein FRD estimate.
 The protein FDR depends on the number of incorrect PSMs per sample, the effective database size, and the number of samples in the experiment.
 The PAW pipeline does not use ad hoc, untested, heuristic protein ranking functions.
 The protein FDR is a consequence of the number of incorrect PSMs being accepted.
 To make the protein list more or less strict, one would need to change the PSM score thresholds and redo the protein inference.

+> The effect of using the walrus and seal database, where we had a large decrease in PSMs also decreases the number of inferred proteins.
+Urine is a wide dynamic range proteome.
+What I mean by that is that rare peptide forms from the abundant proteins are likely to be more abundant than peptides from low abundance proteins.
+Adding peptide forms from things like PTMs, non-fully-tryptic cleavage, or more identifiable peptides (because we have the correct species database) will more likely add decorations to abundant proteins (that have already been identified) than add new protein identifications.
+The sea lion database had 2,262 non-redundant, grouped proteins without counting any decoys or contaminants.
+The walrus plus seal database reduced the number of protein identifications by 467 to 1,795.
+The decrease (0.79) is considerably less that the decrease at the PSM level (0.57).

 ---